-Reproduction styles are negatively stereotyped as being old, outdated, and lacking the option for creativity.
+Reproduction styles are stereotyped as being old, outdated, and lacking the option for creativity.
 But if you keep in mind that every method has its purpose based on the constraints and goals, it still has plenty of utility.
 Take the warm-up example; telling people to warm up on their own might work once they already know what they need to do and how to do it.
 But until they reach that point of proficiency, instructing everyone together will be a time saver.
-Also, they can be appreciated by the student who simply wants to turn up to class and be told what to do without having to think so much; after a day of work, they might want to do the reps and get fit.
+Also, they can be appreciated by the student who simply wants to turn up to class and be told what to do without thinking so much; after a day of work, they might want to do the reps and get fit.

 Primarily, the reproduction styles rely on taking knowledge discovered previously and letting the students memorise and repeat it.
 While looking at the ideas of BJJ concepts (especially my podcasts with School Of Grappling), I realised that although we can create a list of concepts and principles, these are often still taught in a reproduction style.
 In a manner of “Here are some concepts I prepared earlier”.
 In further posts, I will go through each reproduction style to explain how they operate before crossing the “discovery threshold” into the production cluster of teaching styles.

 These are found on the spectrum of teaching styles once you pass the “discovery threshold”.
-As these styles are best suited to teaching concepts and principles it would make sense for these to work for concepts in grappling, but I have not seen too many examples of this being the case.
-The idea is that whatever solution to a problem the instructor has in mind, you give the student enough guidance that they come up with the answer on their own instead of being told.
+As these styles are best suited to teaching concepts and principles, it would make sense for these to work for concepts in grappling, but I have not seen too many examples of this being the case.
+The idea is that whatever solution to a problem the instructor has in mind, you give the student enough guidance to come up with the answer on their own instead of being told.